flolilo/media-copytool/README.md

 PowerShell-based, GUI-including script that not only copies your files, but also verifies them afterwards. *Now with multithreading for faster processing!*
 This script is an attempt to create a tool to easily (and switfly) copies files from my DSLR's memory-cards to my computer.
 Its feature-set now beats most (if not all) professional RAW-converters (except of course in converting RAWs ;-) ) and the fun doesn't end here - there are even more features to come!
 And best of all: it not only works with your camera, but with all files that you have!

+#### Unlike v0.6.x, v0.7.x will mainly consist of bugfixes, as most features are already built-in.

 **Bug-reports, questions, and feature-requests would be very much appreciated!**

 ## Features